 Dunbar & East Linton Area Partnership – £2,900

 Dunbar & East Linton Area Partnership – £8,816

 East Lothian Council COVID-19 Economic Recovery Support Funding – £1000 for dishwasher.
 Further funds still to be raised

 Wooden flooring – sand and seal.
 Funds still to be raised

 Progress to date

-In the coming year, our main priority is to modernise and upgrade the toilet area to include 4 toilet cubicles including a separate accessible toilet.
+In the coming months, our main priority is to modernise and upgrade the toilet area to include 4 toilet cubicles including a separate accessible toilet.
 We will also create some dedicated storage space for tables and chairs.
-We are very pleased to announce that planning permission and listed building consent have now been received.
-We hope to progress the work as soon as possible.
+We have received planning permission, a building warrant and listed building consent and will be appointing contractors in March with a view to completing these works in April/May.